robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

     }
 ```

 To define an action in a view controller, create a method annotated with `@IBAction`.
-The method can have one, two or zero parameters.
-The first optional parameter is the sender of the event, e.g. our `UITextField`.
+The method can have zeron, one, or two parameters.
+The first _optional_ parameter is the sender of the event, e.g. our `UITextField`.
 The second optional parameter is a `UIEvent` which holds additional data for the event.
 In our case we went for the zero parameter action.

 After you save a Java source file, RoboVM will update the corresponding Objective-C header file `GreetingsController.h`: